telus-agcg/terraform-provider-solace/README.md

 ## Introduction

-This is a Terraform Provider for the Solace message broker.
+This is a Terraform Provider for the Solace Event Broker.
 It allows you to configure various resources in Solace using [HCL](https://www.terraform.io/language/syntax/configuration), like other cloud resources compatible with Terraform.

 ## Installation